Financial-Times/origami/README.md

 ## Markup

 As there are variations on the header, and the markup for each is specific and somewhat extensive, we recommend visiting the [component page](http://registry.origami.ft.com/components/o-header) in the registry to find the markup that is most suited to your product.
+The demo on the component page does not use real navigation data as it may become out of date.
+See the [Origami Navigation Service](https://www.ft.com/__origami/service/navigation) to populate `o-header` markup with real navigation data.
+The Origami Navigation Service is a JSON API which provides navigation structures for use across FT websites.

 _There are intentionally no classes to switch between logged in and out as we don't want to do that in the client side.
 This is left up to the product._